 13. All decisions made by the festival are final and at their discretion.

 Submission fees are non-refundable outside of submissions that have purchased submission protection through Withoutabox.

 TERMS AND CONDITIONS

 By submitting, you acknowledge you have the rights to submit the project.
-If you are among the top 3 winners, you hold TTFF and its staff and assignees harmless from any damage arising by recording and posting the video recorded table read.
+You hold LFF and its staff and assignees harmless from any damage arising by screening your project.